 Musical instruments in Zambia: ocarina

-The notes played are close to (relatively) a – c’ – d’ – f’.
-The player plays the a by blowing the hole while holding the instrument straight under the lip.
-And, the d’ by slightly canting the instrument, thus making its depth smaller which results in a higher tone.
+The notes played are approximately (relatively) a – c’ – d’ – f’.
+The player produces the a by blowing onto the edge of the hole while holding the instrument straight under the lip.
+The d’ is produced by slightly canting the instrument, thus reducing its depth, which results in a higher tone.
 For the c’ and f’ the player uncovers the second hole while playing a and d’ respectively.
-When making the instrument, one starts with a small blowing hole only, slowly making it larger until one hears a fourth when canting the instrument.
-After that one makes the playing hole.
+When making the instrument, the maker starts with only a small blowing hole, slowly making it larger until a fourth is heard when canting the instrument.
+After that, he makes the playing hole.

 A freshly cut ngolwa.

-Mika Mwape Chungwa showing how to play the ngolwa.
+Mika Mwape Chungwa demonstrating how to play the ngolwa.

 The ngolwa and the gathering of honey

 Musical instruments in Zambia: ocarina.
 Men use the instrument to call and interact with the honeyguide3See https://en.wikipedia.org/wiki/Honeyguide. (mwebe4Also nguni, especially when used as a clan name.) for honey-gathering.
-See for a description the article A theory about music.
+See the article A theory about music for a description.
 The short passage heard in Music example 62 is characteristic of ngolwa playing.

-The quick alternation of d’ and f’ has the purpose to call the honeyguide, it is not an imitation of the sound of the honeyguide – which makes a twittering sound like tewe-tewe-tewe-tewe.
+The quick alternation of d’ and f’ is intended to call the honeyguide; it is not an imitation of the honeyguide’s sound, which is a twittering sound like tewe-tewe-tewe-tewe.
 The music of the ngolwa is based on the musowa wa mfwa, listen to Music example 63.
 The player can also alternate lamenting passages with ngolwa passages.

 The lamentation of the ngolwa player, by Mika Mwape Chungwa, 1986.
 A, slightly different, vocal performance of the ngolwa playing in Music example 62.